Learning Outcomes

 Exam Warning

-The MBE often tests your ability to spot political questions.
-If the Constitution assigns the issue to another branch or there are no judicial standards, the court will dismiss the case as a political question.
+The MBE often tests your ability to spot political questions and other justiciability defects before you begin substantive constitutional analysis.
+If the Constitution assigns the issue to another branch, if there are no judicial standards, or if the plaintiff lacks a concrete, redressable injury, the court will dismiss the case without reaching the merits.

 Revision Tip

-If a question asks whether a federal court can decide a case, always check for standing, ripeness, mootness, advisory opinion, and political question issues before analyzing the merits.
+If a question asks whether a federal court can decide a case, always check for: (1) standing, including any third-party or taxpayer issues; (2) ripeness; (3) mootness and its exceptions; (4) advisory opinion problems; (5) political question issues; and (6) adequate and independent state grounds before analyzing any substantive constitutional claim.

 Key Point Checklist